pimentellab/townlet/README.md

 library(townlet)

 # Initiate village object
-init_village(datapath,              # Path to compositional data .csv file
+village <- init_village(datapath,              # Path to compositional data .csv file
                         outdir= './',          # Townlet output directory to save RDS files and plots name='test_townlet',   # Name of analysis (will be used in output directory/file names) model=NULL,            # Define generalized linear model
                         alldonors=TRUE,        # Include all original donors
                         normalize=FALSE,       # Compositional data must sum to 1.
 If removing a donor set to normalize=TRUE to renormalize. cls=NULL,              # Colors to use for each donor T0_cutoff=NULL,        # Remove donors from analysis with very low representation at time 0 (below cutoff set here). sim=FALSE,             # If using model for simulated data set to sim=TRUE to only save model fit (no plots). timeunit='days',       # Time unit of experiment (e.g. days, cell passages, etc.) baseline=NULL,         # Baseline donor to use
                         ebayes=TRUE)           # Use empirical bayes approach to estimate dispersion (reccomended).
 If ebayes=TRUE a dispersion prior will be set instead of learned from the data.
 ```

 <br><br>